kaurdiljeet98/my-first-repo/readme.txt

+Welcome to My First Repo.
-Lrearning Git is going well so far.
+ Learning git is going well so far.